 King Kalakaua delighted in showing guests his beautiful modern palace.
 Today, our docents share the history of Iolani Palace, its sacred grounds, and the stories of the influential people who made an impact on Hawaii's history with modern-day visitors.
 If you have an interest and a desire to share information about Hawaiian history, as well as enjoy interacting with visitors of all ages and from all nations, please consider being a docent.
 Prior knowledge of Hawaiian history is not required.

 - Complete forty hours of Guardian Service (providing aid to docents).

-- Completion of the Docent Training Course, including weekly reading assignments from the course reading list (see below)
+- Completion of the Docent Training Course, including weekly reading assignments for the course reading list (see below).

 - Hawaii's Story - Liliuokalani, Queen of Hawaii

 - Rise and Fall of the Hawaiian Kingdom, a Pictoral History - Richard A. Wisniewski